 - Escherichia coli (E. coli)

-- ammonia-N
+- Ammonia, as N

-- nitrate-N (or combined nitrate+nitrite-N when separate analyses cannot be completed)
+- Nitrate, as N (or combined Nitrate + Nitrite, as N when separate analyses cannot be completed)

-- nitrite- N (or combined nitrate+nitrite-N when separate analyses cannot be completed)
+- Nitrite, as N (or combined Nitrate + Nitrite, as N when separate analyses cannot be completed)

-- total kjeldahl nitrogen (TKN)
+- Total Kjeldahl Nitrogen (TKN)

-- total phosphorus
+- Total Phosphorus

-- sulfate
+- Sulfate

-- chloride
+- Chloride

-- total suspended solids
+- Total Suspended Solids

-- chlorophyll a
+- Chlorophyll a

-- pheophytin a
+- Pheophytin a

-ANRA Environmental Laboratory will perform the sample analyses for bacteriological and conventional parameters with the exceptions of: nitrate+nitrite-N, TKN, chlorophyll a, and pheophytin a.
+ANRA Environmental Laboratory will perform the sample analyses for bacteriological and conventional parameters with the exceptions of Nitrate + Nitrite, as N and TKN.

-All chlorophyll a, pheophytin a, TKN, and Nitrate Plus Nitrite samples are analyzed by either Ana-Lab or LCRA ELS.
-Ana-Lab and LCRA ELS will serve as alternates for the sample analyses of conventional parameters in their respective A7 tables in the event that analysis cannot be conducted at ANRA Environmental Laboratory (ex: instrument failure, service or maintenance required, etc.).
+Pace (NOLA) will serve as the primary lab for Nitrate + Nitrite and TKN analyses, and Ana-Lab and LCRA ELS will serve as backup labs.
+Ana-Lab, LCRA ELS, and Pace (NOLA) will serve as alternate laboratories for the analysis of conventional parameters in their respective A7 tables in the event that sample analysis cannot be conducted at ANRA Environmental Laboratory (i.e., instrument failure, service or maintenance is required, etc.).